Stipendz/Zenith/README.md

   with collateral of 10K SPDZ
 - Decentralized blockchain voting utilizing Masternode technology to form a DAO.
 The blockchain will distribute monthly treasury funds based on successful proposals submitted by the community and voted on by the DAO.

-17.6M SPDZ was produced for swapping.
-500k were mined 1-200 blocks to bring that amount to 18.1M SPDZ, the amount needed for the swap.

-Since then, the SPDZ repository has been rebaselined to show the fork relationship properly.

 ## BCT Thread ##